zgilkerson/azure-pipelines-agent/docs/preview/yamlscripts.md

 Example 2:
 <br />In an interactive shell, `echo hello %nosuch% var` outputs `hello %nosuch% var`.
 <br />In a script, `echo hello %nosuch% var` outputs `hello  var`.

+### Different name instead of "command"?

+The purpose of `command` is to run a command line (or inline script) using the native shell.
+Using the native shell (cmd.exe on Windows, bash on Linux) to run the command has two advantages over creating a process directly:
+1. Exposes shell built-ins.
+2. Allows inline script (multiline).

+Other possible names to consider instead of "command":
+- `exec` - the drawback of "exec" is that it gives the connotation (because of native exec functions in Linux) that a process will be created directly rather than executed using the shell.
+- `shell` - the drawback of "shell" is that it precludes us from adding a property `runInShell: true/false` in the future.
+See notes below for details about a potential usefulness of a property `runInShell`.

+An advantage of using the name "command" is that it lines up with the existing "Command Line" task.

 ### cmd.exe command line options